vacp2p/rfc/specs/waku/v2/waku-v2.md

 **Data confidentiality, Integrity, Authenticity**:  These features are enabled through payload encryption and encrypted signatures at the `WakuMessage` version 1 (see [WakuMessage specs](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-message.md#version-1-not-yet-implemented-in-waku-v2) for further details).

 ## Security considerations

-**Lack of anonymity in the direct connections including `WakuStore` and `WakuFilter` protocols**: The anonymity is not guaranteed in the protocols like `WakuStore` and `WakuFilter` where peers need to have direct connections to benefit from the designated service.
-This is because during the direct connections peers utilize `PeerID` to identify each other, which means the service (actions) taken in the protocol are linked to parties `PeerID` (which counts as PII).
-In terms of `WakuStore`, this means that the querying nodes have to reveal their topics of interest to the queried nodes hence compromising their privacy.
-Likewise, in the `WakuFilter`, light nodes have to disclose their liking topics to the full nodes to retrieve the relevant messages.
+**Lack of anonymity/unlinkability in the protocols involving direct connections including `WakuStore` and `WakuFilter` protocols**: The anonymity/unlinkability is not guaranteed in the protocols like `WakuStore` and `WakuFilter` where peers need to have direct connections to benefit from the designated service.
+This is because during the direct connections peers utilize `PeerID` to identify each other, therefore the service obtained in the protocol is linkable to the beneficiary's `PeerID` (which counts as PII).
+In terms of `WakuStore`, the queried node would be able to link the querying node's `PeerID` to its queried topics.
+Likewise, in the `WakuFilter`, a full node can link the light node's `PeerID`s to its content filter.

 ## Future work